Annuity Rates, Annuities, Pensions, Divorce Free Annuity Quote

 If the property is the sole residence of the former carer of the individual now in care, and this carer gave up their own home in order to look after this individual.

-There is also a 3 month property disregard rule.
-This allows an applicant to access residential care or nursing home care for 3 months and have their property disregarded for means testing.
-Therefore the value of other assets such as savings and investments must be less than £20,000 in England to have part of the long term care costs paid by NHS funding or the Local Authority or maximum funding towards long term care if below £12,250 in England.
+long term care costs paid by the Local Authority or maximum funding towards long term care if below £14,250 in England.
 Once the 3 month period is over, the property will then be included for means testing.

 NHS funding